 This work requires strong interest in working with technology that is in the process of being standardized.
 Good prototyping skills will be a benefit and the willingness to work with evolving technology specifications.

-This project requires interest in programming in C on a resource constrained embedded Linux system.
+This project requires interest in programming in C on resource constrained embedded Linux systems.

 Open Source CPU Designs

 Open-source hardware designs are gaining traction.
 Paired with open source operating systems running on them, these designs provide companies full insights into all aspects of critical infrastructure components.
 Open-source hardware is sometimes seen as a critical incredient for digital sovereignty.
 Open-source hardware designs that goes beyond the design of PCBs (like Arduino) are for example the OpenRISC project, the design of a full CPU and related tool chains.
 The goal of this project is to investigate the state of the art with a specific focus on security features provided by open hardware CPU designs.

 The project requires a strong interest in computer architecture.

 Corona Warn Apps

 The pandemic has led to the creation of "Corona Apps" that try to recognize contacts between people and may warn users if they had a contact with a person positively tested in the past.
 Countries have taken different technical approaches but most apps rely on measuring distances using Blootooth signal strengths, which is a very fuzzy distance measurement technique.
 The goal of this project is to investigate the different implementations that have been created and to consider possible extensions.
 For example, for use at Jacobs University, it might be possible to create an app that can automatically determine presence in lecture halls or other facilities and report the presence in a way that allows health officials to backtrack contacts without exposing data to other purposes.